majick/entry/README.md

 This is a basic re-creation of Rentry that attempts to look and feel as similar to it as possible.

+## (very basic) Federation

+Entry supports very basic federation, meaning you can view and edit pastes from other servers on your server.

+To view pastes from other servers, you open them the same way (`example.com/paste`) you normally do, but add an `@` symbol and then the hostname of the other server.
+Example: `example.com/paste@example2.com`

+In this example, we are viewing the paste `paste` from the server `example2.com` on the server `example.com`.
+Editing and deleting pastes is also available for pastes from a different server.
+Federation **only** supports HTTPS, it is assumed that any secondary server provided is using HTTPS, and the request will fail if it is not.

+Pastes cannot normally include any special characters besides `-` and `_`, meaning there should not be any URL conflicts.

 ## TODO

 - [ ] Private pastes
 - [ ] Encrypted pastes
+    - This and private pastes are essentially linked, for private pastes to work the content must already be encrypted and the key to decrypt it would be the `ViewPassword`